arjones/vagrant-spark-zeppelin/README.md

 The normal command to build the virtual environment would be `$ vagrant up`.
 Now there is a problem with this build, as specified in the blog: _Depending of your internet speed it can take up to 1 hour to build, it takes so long, because there is no binary distribution of Zeppelin and we have to download all dependencies and build it from sources.
 Be patient, I’m sure you will enjoy the final result._

 There is actually a binary distribution available today for Zeppelin [here](http://zeppelin.apache.org/download.html).
 So we need to edit the installation scripts.
+I have done most of the work so it is not too much of a hassle.

 #####a.
 Understand the virtual machine build process